efabless/caravel_openlane/Readme.md

 This is a version of the OpenLane container with elements of the PDK required to build caravel user projects included.

 # License
 You may use and redistribute this code under the terms of the Apache License, version 2.0.
 See `License` for more.
+Other tools may fall under stricter licenses.

+* On that note: Tachyon Design Automation Corp.
+CVC is proprietary and is cost-free to redistribute with open source software and to use for non-commercial projects.